Rick45/quick-arr-Stack/README.md

 ### Setup Wireguard
 We'll use Wireguard Docker image from linuxserver [Docker image from linuxserver](https://hub.docker.com/r/linuxserver/wireguard )
-This container will allow to connect to all your services outside your home network exposing only one port
+This container will allow you to connect to all your services outside your home network exposing only one port

-_Note_: Its required to open the port 51820 in your routher to be abbe to connect with the vpn to your home network.
+_Note_: It's required to open port 51820 in your router to be abbe to connect with the VPN to your home network.

-The following website have some example of how to port forward for most of routhers: [portforward.com](https://portforward.com/router.htm)
+The following website has some example of how to port forward for most of routers: [portforward.com](https://portforward.com/router.htm)

 #### Wireguard Docker container